tomerm/MLClassification/TrainAndTest/README.md

 ## Content of user's request.
 Default and actual parameters.
 Currently we support 5 types of processes.
 Each of them has its own symbol, by which it is designated in the request:
-- T  -  tokenization of the source text
+- P  -  preprocessing of the source text
 - W  -  word embedding
 - D  -  data loading
 - M  -  create/train/test specific model